localcode/rhinopythonscripts/README.md

     A function for running python scripts that do not play well with IronPython.
 This script sends arguments to a script that is run on the normal CPython interpreter, and returns stdin, stdout, and stderr results.
 Obviously depends on having a [CPython](http://www.python.org/download/) (aka "traditional" Python) installed on the system.

+* #### Make2D

+    A module for automatically setting up camera views and exporting Make2Ds from Rhino

+* #### InfraPy

+    A module with some very general functions for managing data.
+Not Rhino or IronPython specific.